Cervical cancer develops if the cells of your cervix (the neck of your womb) become abnormal and grow out of control.

 Your treatment will depend on the stage of your cervical cancer and your general health.
 You may have a combination of treatments.
 Your surgeon or oncologist will advise you which treatment is best for you.

 If you have very early stage cervical cancer, a cone biopsy may be all you need.

 The most common surgical treatment for cervical cancer is a hysterectomy, including removal of the top few centimetres of your vagina and the lymph nodes in your pelvis.

-If you have early stage cancer and still wish to have more children, a radical trachelectomy might be possible.
-Your surgeon will remove most of your cervix but leave the opening behind, so that you may still have a baby afterwards.
+If you have early stage cancer and you want to have more children, a radical trachelectomy might be possible.
+Your surgeon will remove most of your cervix but leave the opening behind, so that you can still have a baby.

 You may have radiation combined with chemotherapy if the cancer is more advanced or has spread to other areas.
 This reduces the risk of the cancer coming back.
 Radiotherapy can be given either from outside the body (external beam radiotherapy) or internally (brachytherapy).
-These treatments are usually given in sequence.
+You will usually have external radiotherapy followed by internal radiotherapy.

 Chemotherapy is a treatment to destroy cancer cells with medicines.
 It’s used with radiotherapy, or to help to shrink a tumour before radiotherapy or surgery.
 It can also control symptoms if cancer comes back after an initial treatment.

 The following steps may help to reduce your risk of cervical cancer.